Work Bitch: Development

 Spears revealed that the video was supposed to have more sexual scenes; however, she edited many scenes out "because I am a mother and because, you know, I have children, and it's just hard to play sexy mom while you're being a pop star as well.
 I just have to be true to myself and you know, feel it out when I do stuff."
 Mor replied to the singer's comment, saying he never forced or made her do anything she didn't want to during the shoot, and continued, "she's in complete control the whole time.
 It was easy to make a racier cut only because of the extras and the cutaways, and that's it".
 Spears manager Larry Rudolph and father Jamie Spears also released a statement, revealing that "Britney is never pressured into anything.
 She reviews all creative and for her 'Work Bitch' video she discussed toning down some parts in finding a balance of sexy and being a mom."
+The original airing of the premiere in the United States was viewed by 1.09 million viewers and received a Nielsen rating of 0.4/1 in the key adults 18–49 demographic, up 33 percent from the previous night.

+Production costs

+Planet Hollywood reported that the music video's total production and editing costs amounted to $6.5 million, as stipulated by the contract Spears signed in her residency requirements, which may have made it the second-most-expensive music video of all time.
+Upon the reporting, director Ben Mor refuted all claims on the production costs.

 Synopsis

 Mor said the video is not story-based as Spears' previous videos, but it has "more of a theme ... rather than a narrative.
 This one is basically [saying] 'The queen is back and she's about to show all these bitches how it's done.'
 It's her being really fierce and taking back her throne in a way."
-The video opens with several intercalated shots of the singer, who portrays a dominatrix, and her dancers in front of a pool, and a car, and in the middle of the desert.
-After singing "Party in France?
-You better work bitch", we see Spears at the top of Planet Hollywood Resort and Casino dancing.
-According to Bruna Nessif of E!
-Online, we also see Spears channeling the erotic romance novel Fifty Shades of Grey throughout the video, with the singer "whipping some woman ... and using a riding crop".
+The video opens with several intercalated shots of the singer, who portrays a dominatrix, and her dancers in front of a pool, a car, and in the middle of the desert.
+Spears is seen at the top of Planet Hollywood Resort and Casino dancing.
+Bruna Nessif of E!
+Online compared the video to the erotic romance novel Fifty Shades of Grey, mentioning the singer "whipping some woman ... and using a riding crop".
 Product placement for Spears' fragrance Fantasy and Beats Pill wireless speakers (being used as a bit gag) can also be seen.